-Cordaid implements a Sexual and Reproductive Health and Rights (SRHR) program for young people (age 10 to 24) in a multi-country program called Jeune S3 (Santé, Sexualité, Sécurité).
+Cordaid leads a Sexual and Reproductive Health and Rights (SRHR) program for young people (age 10 to 24) in a multi-country program called Jeune S3 (Santé, Sexualité, Sécurité).
 In Cameroon, our local partner Cameroon Association for Social Marketing (ACMS), implements it in the East and Extreme-North provinces in partnership with PSI-Europe.
 Cordaid provides technical assistance to the ACMS team for capacity building and Monitoring & Evaluation.
 With Jeune S3, we give young Cameroonians the possibility to make informed choices about their sexual and reproductive health and rights.
 And we help them to protect their SRH rights.

 The Jeune S3 coordinating office is located in Yaoundé, within the premises of ACMS, our local partner.
 Our intervention areas are the impoverished regions of the Extreme-North (Maroua and 2 districts of Diamaré and Mayo Kani) and the East (Bertoua and 2 districts of Haut-Nyong and Kadei).

-Cameroon faced insecurity and terrorism of Al Qaeda in the Extreme-North province.
+Cameroon faced insecurity and terrorism of Boko Haram in the Extreme-North province.
 A population of approximately one million internally displaced persons from the Extreme-North and refugees from Central-African Republic is posing a heavy burden on the Eastern region.
 Mass movement of people and inadequate local health services in insecure and remote areas, cause widening disparities between the French-speaking and English-speaking parts of the nation.
 While health indicators are improving nation-wide, the same health indicators are becoming worse in these two regions, most importantly maternal mortality.

 Cordaid in Cameroon